pdimens/harpy/Modules/impute.md

 ##### Number of ancestral haplotypes to average over
 The `s` parameter controls the number of sets of ancestral haplotypes used and which final results are averaged over.
 This may be useful for wild or large populations, like humans.
 The `s` value should affect RAM and run time in a near-linearly.

+!!!
+For the time being, it's probably best to set this value to `1` due to [this inconsistent issue](https://github.com/rwdavies/STITCH/issues/98#issuecomment-2248700697).
+!!!

 +++nGen
 ##### Recombination rate between samples